You are Not Starting Over

 Application errors mean you knew the concept but picked the wrong answer in a scenario.
 You might know what a transaction broker is but misapply the duty when the question describes a specific situation.
 The fix is practice questions on that topic, not re-reading the textbook chapter.

 Math errors mean you used the wrong formula, applied the steps in the wrong order, or made an arithmetic mistake.
-The fix is drilling the formula type until the setup is automatic.
-The math formulas guide covers every formula the exam tests with step-by-step scenarios.
+The fix is drilling the formula family until the setup is automatic.
+The math formulas guide covers the calculation patterns with step-by-step scenarios.

 Most students who fail have a mix of all three.
 Sorting them matters because each type requires a different study approach.